As Jay Wilson, chief designer announced Diablo 3 in an interview that there would probably be no major changes to the "bright colors" in D3.

-He was with the critical D3-petition ("dark power D3!") and some screenshots confronted, he also commented the same.
-All images were processed using Photoshop and in this look not at all technically feasible.
-Excessive light / shadow consume in a 3d game just too many valuable resources.
+He was with the critical D3-petition ("dark power D3") and some screenshots face, which he also commented the same.
+All images were processed using Photoshop and in this perspective technically not at all feasible.
+Excessive light / shadows consume in a 3d game just too many valuable resources.
 Since D3 but should run on older computers, such was quickly discarded.

-Other Fan Pics by lack of contrast would be confusing, because the Spielchars hardly stand out from the background, so Wilson.
+Other Fan Pics would be through lack of contrast, too confusing, since the Spielchars hardly stand out from the background, so Wilson.

 OK, that's very clear.
-It looks like Blizzard will not be swayed by the nearly 50k signatories of the petition and continues to pursue its course.
+It looks like Blizzard will not be put out of the nearly 50k signatories of the petition and continues to pursue its course.

 Source: Interview on MTV Multiplayer